How has Brexit actually impacted employment in London?19 Oct 2020

+Today we wanted to review the way Brexit has impacted employment in London.
 New data from a well-renowned employment monitor has shown that economic uncertainty is “biting”, despite the rise of vacancies in Q1 2019.

 The monitor focuses specifically on employment in the financial sector between January and March 2019.